Trip Facts

 Meals: Breakfast, Lunch & Dinner

-After a hearty breakfast, we take a long scenic drive to Jagat.
+After a hearty breakfast, we take a long scenic drive to Dharapani.
 As you leave Kathmandu, you can find the road winding as you cross several hills, beautiful farms, and various communities.
 Driving to the south of the Himalayan highlands, you cross several rivers like Trishuli (the most popular of all rafting rivers in Nepal) and Marsyangdi.
 These rivers originate from the glacial peaks of the Himalayas in the north.

-Day 04: Trek Jagat-Dharapani
+Day 04: Trek Dharapani-Chame

 Altitude above sea level: (2,630 m), Chame